cmu-delphi/covidcast/R-packages/covidcast/DEVELOP.md

 graphics engine can cause spurious differences between rendered versions of the plots.

+### Testing API interactions

+To write unit tests for interactions with the API server, we need a way to use static files as mock API server responses.
+We use `httptest::with_mock_api()` for this purpose.
+See the comments in `tests/testthat/test-covidcast.R` for details and examples.

 ### Using data files in tests

 Unit tests should not depend on being able to load data from the COVIDcast API, since that data is subject to change.
-It is preferable to either use toy examples or to store static datasets to be loaded and used.
+For tests such as plots that need some data to use, it is preferable to either use toy examples or to store static datasets to be loaded and used.

 Small static datasets can be kept in `tests/testthat/data/` in RDS form (using `saveRDS` and `loadRDS`).
 The `testthat::test_path` function locates files